yolken/yolken-blog/site/_posts/2020-09-20-service-meshes.md

 to have to re-implement the same logic multiple times in multiple languages.
 Even if the services are written in the same language, they are probably not going to be using the same client and server implementations uniformly.

+### Implementations

+Reviewing the various service mesh implementation options is beyond the scope of this post.
+Instead, I'll refer you to [this site](https://servicemesh.es/), which has a nice summary and seems fairly up-to-date.
+As an alternative to adopting an off-the-shelf implementation, some companies simply take a "roll your own" approach using [Envoy](https://www.envoyproxy.io/) plus a custom-built control plane service; this is what we did at Stripe.

 ## Why they're hard